CrackedMatter/mcrpc/README.md

 ## Other operating systems

-Read this, if you are not using a Linux distribution.
+Read this, if you are not using GNU/Linux.

 ### Android